medialab/minet/docs/cli.md

   --from {html,text}          Extract urls from which kind of source?
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the result will be printed to stdout.
   -s SELECT, --select SELECT  Columns to keep in output, separated by comma.
   --total TOTAL               Total number of lines in CSV file.
-Necessary if you want to display a finite progress indicator.
+Necessary if you want to display a finite progress indicator for large input files.

 examples: